By Daniel Lanyon on Tuesday 8 September 2020

 “When we launched CIBLS, we were expecting significant volumes, but the volumes we actually received in the first two days, we're about 10 times our expectations," Shah said.

 “One of the core things we did after that was to make sure that open banking was at the centre of our offering.
 So, after the first few days, we have been open banking only on CBILS.
-We are averaging over 100 hundred 50 applications a day. all of them are being processed by open banking,” he added.
+We are averaging over 150 applications a day. all of them are being processed by open banking,” he added.

 People were not necessarily accepting open banking pre-COVID-19, Shah says, but since the pandemic that has changed.